-The proposed budget for Pre-K for All in FY 2011 is \$7.2 million.
-While this is \$1.2 million below the 2010 approved budget of level of \$8.4 million, the decline largely reflects a transfer to another agency of the administration of training services for early childhood education workers.
-(It is not clear from the budget what agency now handles this function.)
-When this is taken into account, Pre-K for All funding in FY 2011 is about the same as in FY 2010.
+The FY 2011 budget for Pre-K for All is \$7.2 million.
+While this is \$1.2 million below the 2010 approved budget of level of \$8.4 million, the decline largely reflects a transfer of responsibility for administering training services for early childhood education workers to another agency.
+(It is not clear from the budget what agency will handle this function in 2011.)
+When this is taken into account, Pre-K for All funding in FY 2011 will be about the same as the FY 2010 level.

-The proposed FY 2011

-budget for DC Public Schools includes an increase in funding for early childhood education

-- which covers pre-school programs, pre-K programs, and Head Start.
-Funding would increase from \$42 million in FY 2010 to \$55 million in FY 2011, mostly due to an increase in local funding.
-The total number of children in these classes would increase by 900.
+The Mayor's proposed FY 2011 budget for DC Public Schools included an increase in funding for early childhood education - which covers pre-school programs, pre-K programs, and Head Start.
+This proposal was included by the DC Council when it approved the final budget.
+Funding will increase from \$42 million in FY 2010 to \$55 million in FY 2011, mostly due to an increase in local funding.
+The total number of children in these classes will increase by 900.
 The number of children in pre-school or pre-K classes in public charter schools is expected to grow by 300.2